How to set up WooCommerce e-commerce in WordPress in 10 steps.

 You should be careful about which plugins you choose.
 The plugins available on woocommerce.com are all reviewed and maintained, but at wordpress.org only a minor review is done.
 On third-party sites such as themeforest.com, you can find lots of plugins, but the quality can be very uneven.
 We therefore generally recommend using Woocommerce.com and wordpress.org or hiring an expert.

 As for themes, we always use our starting point Qala E-commerce.
 In this theme, we have gathered experience from our projects so that you get the things that you have to solve in order to run a successful WooCommerce project.
-If you have the ambition to create an international E-commerce, Qala will remove many hundreds of hours from your project.
-Qala is especially suitable for the more ambitious E-retailer who wants to carry out a really good project, but for someone who is starting up and does not have a budget, WooCommerce’s own Storefront is just fine.
+If you have the ambition to create an international store, Qala streamlines the project by several hundred hours.
+Qala is especially suitable for the more ambitious e-retailer who wants to carry out an excellent project.
+Still, for someone who is starting up and does not have a budget, WooCommerce’s own Storefront is just fine.

 Hosting for WordPress & WooCommerce

-If you want an e-commerce solution that gets customers, it is an advantage if you have that solution on the Internet.
+An important part of running a successful e-commerce store is choosing the right kind of hosting.
 Therefore, we need to look at a hosting provider that can operate our solution.

 When it comes to purchasing hosting services, you will have different requirements depending on where you are in your development.
 Generally speaking, you are in one of three stages; Startup, Sub-enterprise, and Enterprise.